ActivitySim/asim_eet_viz/README.md

----
-title: Introduction
-date: today
----

-# Base-vs.-Build Scenario Comparison Visualizer
+# ActivitySim Base-vs.-Build Scenario Comparison Visualizer

 This repository contains a set of Jupyter notebooks which develop summary statistics and charts for visualizing the comparative results of a base and build scenario.
 The initial